The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Applications

 If $\gamma_{m_k}s\not\sim s$ for some subsequence $m_k$, then, by passing to a further subsequence, we may assume that $s_0:=\gamma_{m_k}s\not\sim s$.
 But then there is $g\in\H_i$ such that $g(s)\neq0$ and $g(s_0)\neq g(s)$, which, together with \bqn g(s_0)= \lim_kg(\gamma_{m_k}s)=g(s)\,, \eqn is a contradiction. \end{proof}

 The proof of the above theorem does rely on the assumption that $Y$ is irreducible and essential.
 In general, we can pass to the essential core $Y$ of the $\Gamma$-action on $X$ and to its cubical subdivision $Y'$.
 Let $\Gamma'<\Gamma$ be the finite index subgroup that acts on each of the irreducible factors in $Y'$ and let $G'_i:=\~{\pri(\Gamma')}$.
 By applying Theorem~\ref{thm:appl_intro} to each of the irreducible factors we obtain that the action of $\Gamma'$ on $Y$ extends continuously to an action of $G'$, where $G'=G'_1\times\dots\times G'_\ell$, by factoring via one of the factors.
-We have hence proven the following: